techbastic/roadmaps/README.md

-<h1 align="center" > 🚀  Developers Roadmaps  🚀</h1>
+<h1 align="center" >Developer Roadmaps</h1>

-To kickstart your career journey, it's essential to follow these roadmaps:
+To kickstart your Developer Journey, we have made a repository featuring a curated list of :

-- educate yourself
+- Resources
-- apply for positions
+- Communities
+- Job Portals

-- We've got you covered with a comprehensive repository featuring a curated list of communities and job portals where you can connect, learn, and apply.
+where you can learn, connect and apply.

-  So, whar are you waiting for?
-Dive in and take the first step toward your dream career!
+So, let's dive in and take the first step towards your learning goal !

 ## Roadmaps: